Angerona/angerona-framework/markdown/concept-operators.md

 The abstract Base-Class
 -----------------------

-@ref angerona.fw.operators.Operator<TCaller extends OperatorCaller, IN extends OperatorParameter, OUT extends Object> defines the *parent layer* of the conceptual
+@ref com.github.angerona.fw.operators.Operator<TCaller extends OperatorCaller, IN extends OperatorParameter, OUT extends Object> defines the *parent layer* of the conceptual
 Operator hierarchy.
 This class provides the following type parameters: